 Paribus puts effortless money in your pocket.
 Sure, many stores guarantee the lowest price for 7-14 days after your purchase.

 The only problem?
 Stores don’t seek you out to make sure they follow through.
 Paribus is an app that makes sure they do.

 Paribus scans your inbox for order confirmation emails and then scours the web for a lower price.

 When they find a better price, Paribus contacts the retailer on your behalf, then you’re refunded the difference, usually via your original form of payment.
 Best part?
 Paribus is 100% free.

-Paribus works with popular retailers like Target, Walmart, Macy’s and more.
+Paribus works with popular retailers like Target, REI, Costco, and more.